-If you are wondering if alfredo is gluten-free, it depends on the method and the recipe ingredients.
+Who doesn’t love a velvety, creamy alfredo sauce?
+If you think just swapping in gluten-free pasta for a traditional recipe will get you there, use a little caution.
 For instance, Olive Garden’s alfredo sauce uses a roux to make their sauce, which means equal parts butter and flour.
-(No good for gluten-free.)
+(No good for GF peeps.)

-A traditional fettuccine alfredo, though, does not use gluten-containing ingredients.
+A traditional fettuccine alfredo, though, has no gluten.
+(Yay!)
 It’s simply pasta, butter, and parmesan cheese, mixed with a little pasta water to make it smooth.
 While it seems easy, this technique requires a little finesse to keep the sauce smooth.

-If you are looking for an easy homemade alfredo recipe (hello, copycat Olive Garden!), you are in luck with this gluten-free recipe.
-It’s ideal for chicken alfredo, dipping, as a pizza sauce, or an alfredo bake.
+If you are looking for an easy homemade gluten-free Alfredo option (hello, copycat Olive Garden!), you are in luck with our family-favorite recipe.
+I use it for chicken Alfredo, dipping sauce for these doughy soft gluten-free breadsticks, as a white pizza sauce, or as winning weeknight dinner idea – change up the marinara for Alfredo in this quick and easy gluten-free-pasta bake.

-The ingredient list is short and affordable, it comes together in less than 10 minutes, and makes a predictably smooth, creamy sauce that never breaks!
-For a classic, delicious dinner make these 1-hour, easy gluten-free baguettes to serve alongside with it.
+The ingredient list is short and affordable, it comes together in less than 10 minutes, and makes a predictably smooth, creamy sauce that never breaks.
+Similar to the lemon cream sauce in creamy lemon chicken pasta, this gluten-free cream sauce uses no flour.

 - Heavy cream – I highly recommend using the heavy cream for a richer tasting cream sauce.
 Half and half or whole milk may be substituted, but will result in a thinner sauce.